Engrailed Cross and Indented Cross

 For the Engrailed Cross (Fr: Croix Engrelée or Croix Engreslée), the obvious feature is the rugged edges of each arm.

 'Engrailed' simply means dimpled with concave curves, similar to the convex curves seen on the edge of a scallop shell (see Compostelan Cross).
 Grail reminds us of the Holy Grail; the cup used by Jesus at the Last Supper (see Communion Cross).

 The word 'engrailed' is distantly related to grill, implying protection.
 (Actually, grill is not such a neat analogy for Christians, since although a grill can protect something precious, the precious gift of salvation is not locked away but freely available.
 Indeed, the cross can make us free.)

-Where the teeth angles are more acute it is called a Dancetty Cross (French: Croix Écotée).
+Where the teeth angles are more acute it is called a Dancetty Cross (Fr: Croix Écotée).
 Both the Indented and Dancetty Crosses look similar to the Flaming Cross.